mattfrear/Swashbuckle.AspNetCore.Filters/README.md

 ![swagger.json](https://mattfrear.files.wordpress.com/2016/01/capture.jpg)

+As of version 5.0.0-beta, XML examples are also supported.

 ### Response example

 Allows you to add custom data to the example response shown in Swagger.
 So instead of seeing the default boring data like so: